roisulimani/qai/.qoder/repowiki/en/content/Data Models & Schema Design/Project Model.md

 ### Creation Workflow

-The project creation process follows a structured workflow:
+The project creation process follows a structured workflow with company integration:

 ```mermaid
 sequenceDiagram